BAMresearch/aRTist-handbook/source/tools-graphs.rst

 Graphs
 ======

-Throughout the program you will come across several graphs like the one in the left of :numref:`tools-graph_nebeneinander`.
-Those graph displays are all designed the same in that you can choose visualization options:
+Throughout the program you will come across several graphs like the one in the left of :numref:`tools-graph_nebeneinander`, e.g., in the :ref:`Spectrum Section <SpectrumSection>`.
+Those graph displays are all designed the same layout in that visualization options can be choosen:

 * log x
 * log y